-The LAAS could, if fully implemented, serve as a primary civil aviation landing system element in the NAS.
-Depending on the particular airport requirements, the LAAS can be configured to operate as a Category I or Category II precision approach system, or potentially a Category III precision landing system.
+The LAAS could, if fully implemented, serve as a primary civil aviation Category II/III precision landing system element in the NAS.
+Depending on the particular airport requirements, the LAAS will be configured to operate as a Category I, II or III precision approach and landing system.